 - Fish is also a good alternative.

-- Yogurt provides one with good probiotic bacteria and has very few calories.
+- Yoghurt provides one with good probiotic bacteria and has very few calories.